This is a detailed step-by-step guide to the beer-making process. It covers wholegrain brewing or brewing with a malt extract.

 Sparging is the process of completely rinsing the malted grain to get out all of the wort.

-After the mash has rested for 60 minutes, it’s time to drain the wort.
-Open the valve at the bottom of the mash tun, and drain all the wort into your boiling pot.
+If you’re using a mash tun, open the valve at the bottom of the mash tun, and drain all the wort into your boiling pot.
 (This assumes that your mash tun has a filter.
 If not, then you will have to follow a complicated process to get the grains to settle out.
 You can find instructions for Lautering here.
-Though really… I recommend just making sure you have a filter.)
+Though really… I recommend making sure you have a filter.)

 3. Boiling